Tools that honor the Scratch Workspace environment setting use the specified location as the default workspace for output datasets.

-The primary purpose for the Scratch Workspace environment is for use in ModelBuilder or Python scripting.
+The primary purpose of the Scratch Workspace environment is for use in ModelBuilder or Python.

 - In ArcGIS Pro, the Scratch Workspace and Current Workspace environments default to the project default geodatabase.